Potential Link Between Ibuprofen And Cardiac Arrest Found By Danish NSAID Study

 While other NSAIDs naproxen, celecoxib, and rofecoxib were included in the study, these pain relievers did not seem to increase the risk of cardiac arrest.
 The researchers speculate the lack of risk is likely because these medications are not used as often as ibuprofen and diclofenac.

 This new study is supported by previous research which suggests NSAIDs are related to heart problems.
-As revealed by The Guardian last year, an earlier study involving 10 million patient records from different parts of Europe found an increased risk of heart failure associated with these types of pain relievers.
+As revealed by the Guardian last year, an earlier study involving 10 million patient records from different parts of Europe found an increased risk of heart failure associated with these types of pain relievers.

 In 2014, the Therapeutic Goods Administration found that NSAIDs are safe, but only if used per the label’s instructions.
 The agency said taking more than the recommended dosage could “pose a significant health risk” and told healthcare providers not to prescribe the pain relievers to patients with heart problems.

 The U.S. Food and Drug Administration has also warned consumers about the dangers of taking NSAIDs above the recommended amount.
-People should only take the minimum dosage for a short period of time and anyone with high blood pressure and heart disease should only take them under advice from a doctor, the agency cautioned.
+People should only take the minimum dosage for a short period of time, and anyone with high blood pressure and heart disease should only take them under advice from a doctor, the agency cautioned.

 The Proprietary Association of Great Britain, an organization that represents the interests of the over-the-counter medicine industry, says the study does not provide enough evidence to link common NSAIDs as the cause of cardiac arrests.
 Chief executive John Smith cautioned against making any conclusions about the report and said as long as people use ibuprofen or other over-the-counter medication as instructed, they are effective and perfectly safe to use.